yuhezhang-ai/triton-augment/docs/api-reference.md

 - `random_grayscale_p` (float): Probability of converting to grayscale (default: 0.0, no grayscale)
 - `mean`, `std` (tuple): Normalization parameters

-**Performance**: Over 8x faster on large images (4x average, scales dramatically with image size, even higher with auto-tuning)
+**Performance**: Up to 12x faster on large images (8.1x average on Tesla T4, scales dramatically with image size)

 **Design Note**: All augmentation parameters default to 0 (no augmentation) for consistency and predictability.
 Users explicitly opt-in to each augmentation they want to use.